Mindfulness: Bare attention and ethical correct behavior

+Contemporary Buddhist definitions

-According to American Buddhist monk Ven Bhante Vimalaramsi's book A Guide to Tranquil Wisdom Insight Meditation, the term mindfulness is often interpreted differently than what was originally formulated by the Buddha.
+According to American Buddhist monk Ven Bhante Vimalaramsi's book A Guide to Tranquil Wisdom Insight Meditation, the term "mindfulness" is often interpreted differently than what was originally formulated by the Buddha.
 In the context of Buddhism, he offers the following definition:

 Mindfulness means to remember to observe how mind's attention moves from one thing to another.
 The first part of Mindfulness is to remember to watch the mind and remember to return to your object of meditation when you have wandered off.
 The second part of Mindfulness is to observe how mind's attention moves from one thing to another.

 In Thich Nhat Hanh's lineage, mindfulness is closely intertwined with the concept of interbeing, the notion that all things are interconnected.
 This school of thought emphasizes awareness of the present moment and ethical living, reflecting the interconnected nature of existence.

-Definitions arising in modern teaching of meditation

-Since the 1970s, most books on meditation use definitions of mindfulness similar to Jon Kabat-Zinn's definition as "present moment awareness".
-However, recently a number of teachers of meditation have proposed quite different definitions of mindfulness.
+Thích Nhất Hạnh defined mindfulness as "the energy that sheds light on all things and all activities, producing the power of concentration, bringing forth deep insight and awakening."

 Shinzen Young says a person is mindful when they have mindful awareness, and defines that to be when "concentration power, sensory clarity, and equanimity [are] working together."
 John Yates (Culadasa) defines mindfulness to be "the optimal interaction between attention and peripheral awareness", where he distinguishes attention and peripheral awareness as two distinct modes in which one may be conscious of things.

-Other uses

-The English term mindfulness already existed before it came to be used in a (western) Buddhist context.
-It was first recorded as myndfulness in 1530 (John Palsgrave translates French pensée), as mindfulnesse in 1561, and mindfulness in 1817.
-Morphologically earlier terms include mindful (first recorded in 1340), mindfully (1382), and the obsolete mindiness (c.
-1200).

-According to the Merriam-Webster Dictionary, mindfulness may also refer to "a state of being aware".
-Synonyms for this "state of being aware" are wakefulness, attention, alertness, prudence, conscientiousness, awareness, consciousness, and observation.
+Psychology

+Methodological concerns

+Various scholars have criticized how mindfulness has been defined or represented in recent Western psychology publications.
+In psychology, mindfulness has a more limited meaning than in Buddhism.
+These modern understandings depart significantly from the accounts of mindfulness in early Buddhist texts and authoritative commentaries in the Theravada and Indian Mahayana traditions.

+Purser & Milillo note that scholars and psychologists have tended to a narrow interpretation of mindfulness, restricted to "the cognitive capacities of attention and awareness", selectively focusing on "the role of attention as the key component of mindfulness".
+Adam Valerio has argued that conflict between academic disciplines over how mindfulness is defined, understood, and popularly presented may be indicative of a personal, institutional, or paradigmatic battle for ownership over mindfulness, one where academics, researchers, and other writers are invested as individuals in much the same way as religious communities.

+Skill (practice), state, trait

+Mindfulness is a multivalent term, as it can be defined as a trait, a mental state, and as a practice or skill: